Plastic Cloud extension

-What do I need to use Plastic Cloud?
+What do I need to use Plastic Cloud extension?

 To subscribe to Plastic Cloud, you must have a valid Plastic SCM license.

-- Plastic Cloud + your Team Edition license for five users - the entire team will be able to access the Plastic Cloud.
+Plastic Cloud + your Enterprise Edition license for five users - the entire team will be able to access the

-Does Plastic Cloud require a local (on premise) Plastic SCM Server?
+Does Plastic Cloud extension require a local (on-premises) Plastic SCM Server?